clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 ### query params
 - all page components in nextjs get `searchParams` is an object that has a key for every query param on url
 - pass this into AuthForm component

+## 219. adding user login (via a server action)
+- TODO: change the form server action dynamically based on the mode
+- `actions/auth-actions.js` login() will call lib/user.js getUserByEmail()
+- import { hashUserPassword, verifyPassword } from '@/lib/hash';
+- look for existing user with email -> not found should return an error
+- verifyPassword() -> incorrect password should return an error
+- if found user and password is valid... createAuthSession()
+- then redirect to a page

 ```js
 //app/page.js
 import AuthForm from '@/components/auth-form';